ThoEJ/hmt-re-framework/framework-application-support/questions-phase-2.md

 Checklists/Questions for Phase 2
 ================================

-Activity 2.1 &ndash; What-If-Questions to help discover HMT process problems at multiple layers of analysis.
+Activity 2.1 &ndash; What-If-Questions to help discover HMT process problems at multiple layers of analysis based on Maiden [1].
 The corresponding model and scenario elements that should be examined are highlighted for each layer:

 | Action (SBD states, Scenario actions) |
 | -------- |